 to No. 19 Squadron who received the very first Spitfires during 1938.
 A very appropriate venue for getting up close with a Spitfire on a very special flight out of Duxford.

-It's then time for your departure from Duxford.
-Flights onboard the de Havilland Rapide to track your Spitfire are like stepping back in time to the birth of commercial aviation as this was the
+Now it’s time for your departure from Duxford.
+Flights onboard the de Havilland Dragon Rapide to track your Spitfire are like stepping back in time to the birth of commercial aviation.
+The Dragon Rapide

-plane.
-And so, as you climb above Duxford airfield on your 30 minute flight, the moment you will have been waiting for, the Spitfire arrives…
+And so, as you climb above Duxford airfield on your 30 minute flight, the moment you have been waiting for, the Spitfire arrives.
+You will be in flight with a Duxford Spitfire flying

 Who is suitable for this experience?